Firekast-io/firekast-docs/source/index.html.md

 ## Active users

-Every devices (mobile or web) that reach our server is counted as a new active user once a month.
+Each device (mobile or web) that reaches our server is counted as a new active user once a month.
 This is used for measure plan threshold.

 # Installation